bitwes/Gut/documentation/docs/Mocking-Input.md

 #### Other ways that aren't so good.
 If you use these approaches you should quarantine these tests in their own Inner Class or script so that they do not influence other tests that do not expect the buffer to be constantly flushed or `use_accumulated_input` to be disabled.
-1. In GUT 7.4.0 `GutInputSender` has an `auto_flush_input` property which is disabled by default.
-When enabled this will call `Input.flush_buffered_events` after each input sent through an `GutInputSender`.
+1. In GUT 7.4.0 [GutInputSender](class_GutInputSender) has an `auto_flush_input` property which is disabled by default.
+When enabled this will call `Input.flush_buffered_events` after each input sent through an [GutInputSender](class_GutInputSender).
 This is a bit dangerous since this can cause some of your tests to not test the way your game will receive input when playing the game.
 1. You can disable `use_accumulated_input` in `before_all` and re-enable in `after_all`.
 Just like with `auto_flush_input`, this has the potential to not test all inputs the same way as your game will get them when playing the game.

 ### Examples